 4. Judging them based solely on their grades

-Many parents place a huge importance on grades from a young age and although it is understandable in Singapore where your PSLE scores determine what kind of schools you will be eligible about in the future, it can still be very detrimental for kids’ self-esteem.
+Many parents place huge importance on grades from a young age and although it is understandable in Singapore where your PSLE scores determine what kind of schools you will be eligible for in the future, it can still be very detrimental for kids’ self-esteem.

 For children who do not excel at school, this kind of emphasis solely on grades will make them feel like they can never be ambitious because they won’t succeed anyways.